 NIST Mobile ID Ad Hoc Work Group

-There will be a Mobile ID Best Practices Recommendations Kickoff Meeting on October 30, 2014 to discuss changes for creating a new and updated version of the Mobile ID BPR.
-The BPR has not been updated in several years and needs to be brought up to date.
+The Mobile ID Best Practices Recommendations Kickoff Meeting was held on October 30, 2014 to discuss changes for creating a new and updated version of the Mobile ID BPR.

 A copy of the draft for Mobile ID BPR Version 2.0 to can be downloaded here.

 Note that ISO/IEC SC37 has been developing a document entitled "Biometrics used with mobile devices".